Shehbaz Sharif: Leader of the Opposition (2018–2022)

 Sharif was elected to the National Assembly as a candidate of PML(N) from Constituency NA-132 (Lahore-X) in the 2018 Pakistani general election.
 In the same election, he was re-elected to the Provincial Assembly of Punjab as a candidate of PML(N) from Constituency PP-164 (Lahore-XXI) and PP-165 (Lahore-XXII).
 Following his successful election, he abandoned his Punjab seats in favour of the National assembly seat.

 On 16 August 2018, he was nominated by PML(N) for the office of Prime Minister of Pakistan.
 The following day, he secured 96 votes, losing to Imran Khan.
 Later, he was nominated for the office of Leader of the Opposition in the National Assembly by 111 members of the National Assembly.
 On 20 August 2018, he was notified as Leader of the Opposition in the National Assembly.
 Concurrently, he served as Chairman of the Public Accounts Committee from 22 December 2018 until 28 November 2019, when he resigned and was succeeded by Rana Tanveer Hussain.

 In September 2020, the National Accountability Bureau (NAB) arrested Sharif on charges of laundering Rs.
 7,328 million (US$41 million) through a purported scheme involving close associates and family members.
-The NAB had previously frozen 23 properties owned by Sharif, his son, and other relatives, alleging these assets were acquired through unknown sources of income and that foreign funds were funneled via fake transactions through a company owned by Sharif's son-in-law, Haroon Yousaf.
+The NAB had previously frozen 23 properties owned by Sharif, his son, and other relatives, alleging these assets were acquired through unknown sources of income and that foreign funds were funnelled via fake transactions through a company owned by Sharif's son-in-law, Haroon Yousaf.

 Following his arrest, Sharif was held in custody during the investigation.
 In November 2020, he was temporarily released on parole to attend his mother's funeral prayers.
 On 14 April 2021, he was granted bail by the Lahore High Court in the money laundering case.
-On 12 October 2022, Sharif and his son were acquitted on all charges of corruption and money laundering by the Special Court Central in Lahore.
-After the verdict, Sharif's lawyer Amjad Pervez described the case as "totally baseless and politically motivated."